Maginor/INCABuilder/README.md

 # Project has moved!

-The modelling framework has been renamed to Mobius and moved to
+The modelling framework has been renamed to Mobius and has moved to

 https://github.com/NIVANorge/Mobius